kevinw26/dumb-duplex-scan/README.md

 * `annoying stack fronts.pdf` and
 * `annoying stack backs reversed.pdf`

 The backs are reversed because all I did was flip the entire stack of documents over.
 This means the last becomes the first.
+You must name your files with these suffixes.

 With this utility I can then: